 Fig. 2.
-An encapsulated digital document Table 4.
-Projected costs per volume over 10 years that vs. which
+An encapsulated digital document

+Table 4.
+Projected costs per volume over 10 years

 See Chicago for discussion on handling illustrations and captions, and for discussion on formatting tables.
 CLIR style allows great latitude in the appearance of tables.
 The important issue is to apply consistency in appearance and labeling among all tables within a publication.